History of Warrior African Queen Nzinga

 In 1626, Princess Nzinga became Queen of the Mbundu succeeding her brother King Ngola Mbande.
 European slave traders on the coast of southern Africa upset the political, social, economic and cultural landscape of the kingdom Ndongo and the entire region.

 In the same year, the Matamba Kingdom was established after Queen Nzinga and her Mbundu citizens were forced from their ancestral lands by raiding Portuguese slave traders.

-In the newly established Matamba Kingdom, Queen Nzinga established a "Mocambo" settlement offering sanctuary to runaway slaves and those who experienced oppression by the Portuguese, Dutch and other colonial and African powers.
-Mocambo is an Mbundu word of the Bantu people living in Angola's North-West area; Mocambo means hideout.
+In the newly established Matamba Kingdom, Queen Nzinga established a Mocambo settlement offering sanctuary to runaway slaves and those who experienced oppression by the Portuguese, Dutch, and other colonial and African powers.
+Mocambo is a Mbundu word of the Bantu people living in Angola's North-West area; Mocambo means hideout.

-By the time of her death in 1661 at the age of 81, Queen Nzinga converted to Christianity, adopted the name Dona Anna de Souza, and made the Matamba Kingdom a formidable military state that dealt with the Portuguese traders on an equal footing.
+However, before her death, Queen Nzinga converted to Christianity, adopted the name Dona Anna de Souza, and made the Matamba Kingdom a formidable military state that dealt with the Portuguese traders on an equal footing.

 Queen Nzinga became a sensation in Europe following the 1769 publication of Jean Louis Castilhon’s book, Zingha, Reine d’Angola, in Paris.